robcarver17/pysystemtrade/docs/backtesting.md

 ### Option 4: Create a private config file

 Override default config params by putting them in a file at `/private/private_config.yaml`.
 This makes sense if you want to make a global change to a particular parameter rather than constantly including certain things in your configuration files.
-Anything in this file will overwrite the system defaults, but will in turn be overwritten by the backtest configuration .yaml file.
+Anything in this file will overwrite the system defaults, but will in turn be overwritten by the backtest configuration YAML file.
 This file will also come in very handy when it comes to [using pysystemtrade as a production trading environment](/docs/production.md)

 ### Option 5: Change the project defaults (definitely not recommended)